Southampton County, Virginia: 2010 Census

 There were 6,279 households, out of which 30.80% had children under the age of 18 living with them, 54.10% were married couples living together, 13.50% had a female householder with no husband present, and 28.30% were non-families.
 24.90% of all households were made up of individuals, and 11.10% had someone living alone who was 65 years of age or older.
 The average household size was 2.53 and the average family size was 3.02.

 In the county, the population was spread out, with 22.70% under the age of 18, 8.80% from 18 to 24, 29.20% from 25 to 44, 25.00% from 45 to 64, and 14.20% who were 65 years of age or older.
 The median age was 39 years.
 For every 100 females there were 111.70 males.
 For every 100 females age 18 and over, there were 112.50 males.

 The median income for a household in the county was $33,995, and the median income for a family was $41,324.
 Males had a median income of $32,436 versus $20,831 for females.
 The per capita income for the county was $16,930.
 About 11.70% of families and 14.60% of the population were below the poverty line, including 19.90% of those under age 18 and 14.50% of those age 65 or over.

-Public service
+Economy

+Southampton County is Virginia's largest producer of peanuts and cotton.
+The county includes The Southampton Business Park and Southampton Commerce and Logistics Center.
+Its main employer is manufacturing, representing 51 percent of the county's workforce.
+Its main employers include Birdsong Peanuts, Envira, Hampton Farms, Paul D. Camp Community College, and Southampton Memorial Hospital.

+Arts and culture

 Blackwater Regional Library is the regional library system that provides services to the citizens of Southampton.
+The Salty Southern Route is a driving tour to peanut and salt-cured ham related sites and includes Southampton County.

+Architecture

+Parks and recreation

+The county operates public parks.
+The Nottoway River also provides recreational opportunities.

+Government

+Education

+Educational opportunities in the county includes the Paul D. Camp Community College in adjacent Franklin, Virginia.
+The county is also served by Southampton High School, part of the Southampton County Public Schools.
+Southampton Academy, a private school for pre-kindergarten through the 12th grades.